Vhonani-AI/Bright-Coffee-Shop-Sales-Analysis/README.md

 - Final deliverables (presentation and GitHub)

 **Purpose:**
-- Maintain a structured workflow
+- To stay organised and on track
-- Track milestones and deadlines
+- To manage time effectively
-- Ensure timely completion of deliverables
+- To complete the project within the deadline

 ### 3. Excel – Data Visualisation